-Since the reform of the law on asylum, "prioritised procedures" (procédures prioritaires) have become "accelerated procedures".
+Since 2015, "prioritised procedures" (procédures prioritaires) have become "accelerated procedures".
 The provisions related to accelerated procedures apply to asylum claims introduced as of 1 November 2015.
 All claims channelled under "prioritised procedures" before 1 November 2015 are still processed according to the old procedure.
 Therefore, these asylum seekers do not have access to all material conditions (can be accomodated in emergency reception facilities) and appeal against a negative decision of their claim has no suspensive effect.